mnooner256/pyqrcode/docs/rendering.rst

 Likewise, 0 is used to represent the background of the code.

-The purpose of this renderer is to allow users to create their own renderer if neither the svg or png renderers are satisfactory.
+The purpose of this renderer is to allow users to create their own renderer if none of the built in renderers are satisfactory.

 .. code-block:: python